cadwallion/signup_app/README.md

 ----

 - Signup App contains basic functionality for CRUD on Signups.
 You can access this via /accounts/
+- Account Search.
+Use the form to search by first name, last name, or email.
 - Account Verification.
 Accounts upon signup default to unverified, backed by a Redis datastore to process
 - Verification Worker.
-This can be accessed directly or started as a daemon rake task.
+This can be accessed directly or started as a daemon rake task (Requires UNIX).

 VerificationWorker
 ----